spinnaker/spinnaker.github.io/setup/artifacts/gitrepo.md

 ---
 layout: single
-title:  "Configure a Git Repo artifact account"
+title:  "Configure a Git Repo Artifact Account"
 sidebar:
   nav: setup
 ---

 {% include toc %}

+## Overview

-This shows how to configure a Git Repo artifact account so Spinnaker can use an entire repository as a single artifact.
+This shows how to configure a Git repo artifact account so Spinnaker can use an entire repository as a single artifact.

+Each time a pipeline needs a Git repo artifact during execution, Clouddriver clones the entire repo, sends the repo artifact to the pipeline, and then deletes the cloned repo immediately.

+Spinnaker 1.26+ includes a feature for caching a Git repo artifact.
+Clouddriver clones the Git repo the first time a pipeline needs it and then caches the repo for a configured retention time.
+Each subsequent time the pipeline needs to use that Git repo artifact, Clouddriver does a `git pull` to fetch updates rather than cloning the entire repo again.
+This behavior is especially useful if you have a large repo.
+Clouddriver deletes the cloned Git repo when the configured retention time expires.  **This is an opt-in feature that is disabled by default.** See the [Enable `git pull` support](#enable-git-pull-support) section for details.

 ## Prerequisites